Increasing your healthspan (i.e. making 100 years old the new 60) will depend to a large degree on artificial intelligence.

 In April 2017, we were proud to grant $2.5 million in prize money to the winning team in the Qualcomm Tricorder XPRIZE, Final Frontier Medical Devices.

-Using a group of noninvasive sensors that collect data on vital signs, body chemistry and biological functions, Final Frontier integrates this data in their powerful, AI-based DxtER diagnostic engine for rapid, high-precision assessments.
+Using a group of noninvasive sensors that collect data on vital signs, body chemistry and biological functions, Final Frontier integrates this data in their powerful, Artificial Intelligence-based DxtER diagnostic engine for rapid, high-precision assessments.

 Their engine combines learnings from clinical emergency medicine and data analysis from actual patients.